eusebiotebar/CAN_Frame_Retransmision_Tool/README.md

 ## CAN Frame Logging

-The application includes comprehensive CAN frame logging functionality with both visual monitoring and CSV export:
+The application includes comprehensive CAN frame logging functionality with both visual monitoring and dual-channel CSV export:

 ### Visual Monitoring